The Perfect Provincetown Vacation Rental

-Living in New England, Cape Cod is our ideal destination for a quick weekend getaway.
+Living in New England, Cape Cod is an ideal destination for a quick weekend getaway.
 From Vermont, we can make it to the Cape in under six hours.
 I recently used HomeAway to find us the best Cape Cod vacation rental for a beach weekend with our daughter and her two friends.

 Best Cape Cod Vacation Rentals

-We chose to rent this beautiful cottage in the West End of Provincetown.
-Staying in a house allows us to immerse ourselves in the local community.
-Plus it is more cost-effective than paying for multiple hotel rooms.
+We chose to rent a beautiful cottage in the West End of Provincetown.
+Staying in a house is a cost-effective way to vacation.
+It is cheaper than paying for multiple hotel rooms.

 Our favorite part about this house is the front porch.
 It is just one multiple outdoor spaces of this Cape Cod vacation rental.
 With a wooden swing and a small couch, it is the perfect spot for a cup of coffee in the morning and people watching.
 Enjoy al fresco dining on the side patio just off the kitchen.
 Around the back of the house, you will find a quiet private fenced in patio.

 The bright and sunny living room has comfortable seating, including a window bench, and a smart TV.
 We used our own Netflix account for movie night one evening.
 Also on this level is the kitchen, a dining room with seating for eight, and an elegantly finished full bathroom.
 There is a queen-sized bedroom located on the lower floor.
 Currently, you come down the stairs and walk right into it.
 There is no bedroom door.
 It didn’t bother our family at all and the owners mentioned that they are considering closing it off.